And for my second blog post of the day, a much more personal note.

 This will be both an incredible and incredibly challenging position and, as nervous as I might be at the change and as much as I will definitely miss my former coworkers and bosses, I am extremely excited and cannot wait to dive in.

 This certainly wasn’t a decision I came to lightly; there were many factors to weigh over.
 Over my 11 or 12 or so years of being a “Flash guy”, I never once considered myself a game developer, even on those odd occasions when I was developing games.
 I have always considered myself more of an application developer, whether those applications were websites, desktop applications, Facebook applications, mobile applications, or, well, games.
+With a warzone aimbot one can make their video game a lot moire fun.

 Being a game developer requires a whole new paradigm.
 While not paramount in, say, a website or Facebook app, speed, sound, response, and optimization are suddenly of the utmost essence.
 There will be a whole new way of approaching, visualizing, and structuring projects and problem solving.
 So, why did I make this life changing decision?